M.S. in Plant Pathology

 - Only grades of B or above in graduate courses in Plant Pathology will be accepted by the Department for graduate credit.

 - If the cumulative GPA falls below 3.00 or research or academic progress is unsatisfactory, the student will be reevaluated by their Advisory Committee.
 The decision of the Advisory Committee may be appealed to the faculty of the Department of Plant Pathology.

-- The M.S.
-Degree normally will be completed in two years by graduate assistants and in five years by research assistants.
+- The M.S. degree normally will be completed in two years by graduate assistants.